 The natural boundaries of the Town of Leland include the Brunswick River to the east and Sturgeon Creek to the south, siting it just five minutes west of Wilmington.
 Leland has emerged as one of the fastest growing communities in southeastern North Carolina and is the centerpiece of northern Brunswick County’s continuing economic expansion.
 Its strategic location offers convenient access to Wilmington, Myrtle Beach, the coastal town of Southport, and the New Hanover and Brunswick County beaches.

 Leland was first incorporated in 1989 with a population of approximately 1,800.
-Steady growth over the years has brought the population to more than 15,000, which is more than double that of Oak Island, the longtime forerunner in population in the county.
+Steady growth over the years has brought the population to more than 16,000.
 Expansion includes the development of retail centers that house national chain stores as well as mixed use developments along U.S. Highway 17 South, requiring the reconfiguration of the highway in the area and the addition of a string of traffic lights.
 Leland is poised for even greater growth in the years to come.
 In late 2004 the town doubled its geographic size by completing the voluntary annexation of a 4,900-acre tract commonly known as Brunswick Forest.
 The build-out of this property should result in an additional 10,000 residential units.
-When a planned U.S. 17 bypass is completed, Leland will be directly accessible from I-40 without the current inconvenience of passing through Wilmington.

 The Town of Leland has completed the first phase of the Sturgeon Creek Environmental Education Park.
-This park, made possible by a grant from the NC Department of Environmental and Natural Resources' Division of Coastal Management water access program, will include public parking, canoe and kayak launch, dock suitable for fishing, an outdoor classroom and the conversion of an existing building into an environmental education center.
-The park will provide access to Eagles Island, which groups have been working to designate and protect as a natural conservation area.
-Twelve endangered species exist within Sturgeon Creek and Eagles Island, and this park provides unprecedented access to the area.
+This park, made possible by a grant from the NC Department of Environmental and Natural Resources' Division of Coastal Management water access program, includes a canoe and kayak launch, dock suitable for fishing, and an outdoor fire pit.
+The park provides access via Sturgeon Creek to Eagles Island, which groups have been working to designate and protect as a natural conservation area.
+Twelve endangered species exist within Sturgeon Creek and Eagles Island, and this park provides one of the closest publicly accessible access points.